munificent/craftinginterpreters/book/a-virtual-machine.md

 evaluated: -((1.2 + 3.4) / 5.6)" />

-Building on our existing example chunk, here's the additional instructions we need to hand-compile that AST to bytecode:
+Building on our existing example chunk, here's the additional instructions we need to hand-compile that AST to bytecode.

 ^code main-chunk (3 before, 3 after)